-The String Lights That Recharge Themselves With Solar Panels
+The Luci String Lights That Recharge Themselves With Solar Panels

-I love string lights and the cozy atomosphere they create both inside and outside an RV or tent.
+I love string lights and the cozy atmosphere they create both inside and outside an RV or tent.

 I’ve used different kinds of battery powered string lights before but for the most part, they haven’t been durable enough to withstand more than a month of regular use, and they’ve been difficult to hang up and move from indoors to outdoors.